In this blog article, we'll address the art and science of legal reporting by audience. In short, who needs to know what? First up: your business...

 Martin implemented Brightflag’s e-billing and spend management platform at Toll and understands when and why legal departments need spend management.

 “Now the IT solutions enable more granular analysis, where you can break down the type of work firms are doing for you,” says Martin.
 “You can get right down into how they’re actually breaking the bills down and what they’re doing for a particular matter.
 It means you can help outside counsel improve the service they deliver for you,” he says.

-“Now, we’re seeing really sophisticated systems in the cloud with minimal set-up and need for customisation.
+“Now, we’re seeing really sophisticated in-house legal software in the cloud with minimal set-up and need for customisation.
 It’s really powerful.
 It means even smaller teams can exploit this technology, whereas previously it was only the really large corporates that could afford the IT spend.”